 How Can You Improve Tenant Retention?

+If you know how to manage a multi family property properly, you can improve tenant retention.
 Ultimately, whether or not your tenants stay is up to them.
 There are, however, certain things you can do to encourage them to rent the unit for a longer time.
 We’ve outlined the ways you can lower your South Florida property’s turnover rate, and raise the retention rate.

 #1 Communicate With Tenants